saferpay/sndbx/texts/refund.md

 ## <a name="refund-reference"></a> Method 1: Referenced refunds

 Referenced refunds are performed, by using the [Refund request](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Refund).
-This request accepts the **original transaction ID, of the transaction you want to refund!**.
+This request accepts the **CaptureId, of the transaction you want to refund!**.
 By passing this ID through to Saferpay, the refund will be linked to the original transaction inside the Saferpay Backoffice:

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/refund.PNG "Refund")